 Starwood Preferred Guest® Credit Card from American Express.
-One of the leading credit cards for travel rewards, the Starwood Preferred Guest Credit Card offers Starpoints® bonus of up to 25,000 bonus points.
-Consumers earn those 25,000 bonus points as follows – 10,000 Starpoints after your first purchase and an additional 15,000 Starpoints after spending $5,000 in eligible purchases on the card in the first six months as a cardholder.
-The card has a $0 introductory annual fee for the first year, then $65.
+One of the leading credit cards for travel rewards, the Starwood Preferred Guest® Credit Card from American Express offers 25,000 bonus Starpoints®.
+Consumers earn those 25,000 bonus points after making $3,000 in purchases on the card in the first three months as a cardholder.
+The card has a $0 introductory annual fee for the first year, then $95.
 At a recent Financial Blogger Conference, there was a significant consensus at my dinner with a number of top bloggers that the rewards offered on this card and its business counterpart are the best.
-And your Starpoints can be redeemed for nearly any travel expense.
-Terms and Restrictions Apply.
+And your Starpoints® can be redeemed for nearly any travel expense.
+Terms and Limitations Apply.

 Capital One® Venture® Rewards Credit Card.
 The Capital One Venture Rewards Credit Card is as straightforward as it gets.
-Earn two miles for every dollar you spend and an additional one-time bonus of 10,000 miles when you spend $1,000 in your first three months.
+Earn 2X miles for every dollar you spend and earn a one-time bonus of 40,000 miles when you spend $3,000 on purchases in your first three months.
 There is a $0 introductory annual fee for the first year; $59 after that.
 The Capital One Venture Rewards Credit Card is a Visa Signature card, so the card offers the Signature set of extended benefits such as complimentary concierge services and travel upgrades.

-BankAmericard Cash Rewards™ Card.
-The BankAmericard Cash Rewards™ Card offers 2% on groceries and 3% on gas for the first $1,500 in combined gas and grocery purchases each quarter and 1% on all purchases thereafter.
-Cardholders have the opportunity to earn an additional 10% cash back if they redeem into a Bank of America checking or savings account.
-The BankAmericard Cash Rewards Card offers an introductory rate of 0% APR on purchases for the first twelve billing cycles following the opening of the account.
+BankAmericard Cash Rewards™ Credit Card.
+The BankAmericard Cash Rewards™ credit card offers 1% cash back on every purchase, 2% at grocery stores and 3% on gas for the first $1,500 in combined grocery/gas purchases each quarter.
+No changing categories and no expiration on rewards.
+Cardholders have the opportunity to earn an additional 10% customer bonus if you redeem your cash back into a Bank of America® checking or savings account.
+The BankAmericard Cash Rewards credit card offers a 0% Introductory APR for 12 billing cycles for purchases and for any balance transfers made in the first 60 days, then, 12.99% – 22.99% Variable APR.
+3% fee (min $10) applies to balance transfers.
 This card does not carry an annual fee.

-Simmons First Visa Platinum Rewards.
-The Simmons First Visa Platinum Rewards Card made the list because of its low standard purchase APR.
-At 9.25% variable, the only card with a lower standard purchase APR we could find was the Simmons First Visa card but that card didn’t have a rewards program.
-With the Simmons First Visa Platinum Rewards Card, you earn one point for every net dollar you spend, and the card carries no annual fee.
+Simmons Bank Visa Platinum Rewards.
+The Simmons Bank Visa Platinum Rewards Card made the list because of its low standard purchase APR.
+At 9.25% variable, the only card with a lower standard purchase APR we could find was the Simmons Bank Visa card but that card didn’t have a rewards program.
+With the Simmons Bank Visa Platinum Rewards Card, you earn one point for every net dollar you spend, and the card carries no annual fee.
 If you’re planning to make a balance transfer onto this card, you’ll be happy to know there is no balance transfer fee either.

 Note: If you use credit cards as a tool for convenience, pay your bills in full every month, and are otherwise financially self-aware, consider some of these credit cards.
 If you use credit cards to pay for things you can’t afford, paying interest every month, then start thinking about paying off debt.

 The information in this article is believed to be accurate as of the date it was written.
 Please keep in mind that credit card offers change frequently.
 Therefore, we can not guarantee the accuracy of the information in this article.
 Please verify all terms and conditions of any credit card prior to applying.
-This content is not provided or commissioned by American Express.
-Opinions expressed here are author’s alone, not those of American Express, and have not been reviewed, approved or otherwise endorsed by American Express.
+This content is not provided by any company mentioned in this article.
+Any opinions, analyses, reviews or recommendations expressed here are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any such company.
 This site may be compensated through American Express Affiliate Program.